 In any of your Uptime Monitor reports you’ll find the following uptime statistics (example screenshot):

-We’ll go through what each of them mean and how they are calculated and displayed.
+We’ll go through what each of them means and how they are calculated and displayed.

-The “Today” uptime is calculated based on how many minutes of downtime your uptime monitor has had today, considering each day has 1440 minutes.
+The “Today” uptime is calculated based on how many minutes of downtime your uptime monitor has had during the current day, considering each day has 1440 minutes.

 The monthly uptime is calculated based on how many days are in that specific month, multiplied by 1440 minutes in every day, and compared to how many minutes your uptime monitor has been offline during the month’s period.

 The yearly uptime is calculated based on the months included in that year and those months’ uptime statistics.

 The total uptime is calculated based on all of the months we monitored that specific uptime monitor for you.